Tjörnin Pond, Iceland - Things to Do in Tjörnin Pond

 Top Things to Do in Tjörnin Pond

-Bird watching and feeding the waterfowl
+Bird feeding at the northern shore

-City Hall visits and exhibitions
+Reykjavík City Hall exhibition and 3D map

 Getting There